tytydraco/yessleep/out/I_hope_what_Im_doing_is_real.md

 I opened it.
 Surprisingly it didn't have a password.
 On the desktop was full of word documents.
 I read the latest one.
 It seemed like a observation diary.

-"Day 263.
+_"Day 263.
 Still no signs of change.
 Bad but not good either.
 Gary (This was my father's name.
-Somehow I could still remember it after all that's happened to me right now, but I couldn't remember my own's mothers name) had tested this numerous times and achieved almost 90% good results, yet I haven't even received a fraction of that, not even bad results!"
+Somehow I could still remember it after all that's happened to me right now, but I couldn't remember my own's mothers name) had tested this numerous times and achieved almost 90% good results, yet I haven't even received a fraction of that, not even bad results!"_

-"How am I supposed to learn from my wrongs when nothing wrong even happens!"
+_"How am I supposed to learn from my mistakes when nothing wrong even happens!"_

 I'm not sure if the writer is my mother or someone my father knew.
 But before I could even read more, something crashed on my head, enough force to lose my own balance and started to lose consciousness.
 But right before I closed my eyes, I saw, my mother was right there behind me.